 12 oz. liquid sourdough starter, active, bubbly and ready to go (about 1 1/2 cups stirred down, or 3+ cups at full froth)

 Gently turn the dough out onto a lightly floured surface, pressing out the air bubbles.
 Shape into a boule by tucking the edges under itself, then gently rotating the dough on the surface to form a taught outer layer of dough.
 Here’s a quick video of how to shape a boule.
+To shape into an oval, rock the boule on the counter with your palms until is elongates slightly.
 If you have a rising basket, sift a light layer of flour onto the inside, and place the boule in it upside-down, pinching the seam shut.
 (If you don’t have a rising basket, place the boule directly on a peel or board dusted with cornmeal or flour.)
 Place the whole deal in a large plastic bag, such as a trash can liner.
 Inflate the bag and close it with a twist tie or clip.
 Let the bread rise a second time until doubled, about 1 1/2 – 2 hours.
 When the bread is ready to bake, it will hold an indentation of your finger when you press it lightly, rather than springing back.

 While the bread is rising, about an hour before you’re ready to bake, remove all but the bottom rack of your oven.
 Place a baking stone on the rack (or a heavy duty baking sheet), and place a metal pan that you don’t care about sacrificing (it will get rusty) on the floor of the oven.
 Crank the oven up to 500º.